bugladen/NadekoBot/README.md

 `.commsserver`  |  Sets a server for through-bot communication.**Owner only**.
 `.commschannel`  |  Sets a channel for through-bot communication.
 Only works if server is set.
 Resets commsuser.**Owner only**.
 `.send`  |  Send a message to someone on a different server through the bot.**Owner only.**
-  |  .send Message text multi word!
-`.menrole`, `.mentionrole`  |  Mentions every person from the provided role or roles (separated by a ',') on this server.
+`.menrole`, `.mentionrole`  |  Mentions every person from the provided role or roles (separated by a comma) on this server.
 Requires you to have mention @everyone permission.

 ### Conversations
 Command and aliases | Description | Usage